tsgates/arch-wiki-markdown/wiki/E4rat.md

 > startup.log is not created

--   comment out auditd from your rc.conf
+-   Disable auditd service
--   check the following for any hints
+-   Check the following for any hints

     dmesg | grep e4rat

--   try to increase verbosity and loglevel to 31 in your e4rat.conf
+-   Try to increase verbosity and loglevel to 31 in your e4rat.conf

 > e4rat erroneously reports an ext2 files system